joshuasamaniego/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- useRouteMatch is used for getting access to the match data without actually rendering a route.

 1. How would you explain form validation to someone who has never programmed before?

+- Form validation is something programmers use to make sure the shape of a user's data looks a particular way by the time the data hits the backend

 1. In 1-2 sentences, define end to end testing.

+- end to end testing refers to a software testing method, that involves testing an app's functional flow from start to finish.
+It aims to mimic a real user scenario, so the system can be validated for integration and data integrity.

 ## Instructions